-- One of those buzz words – keyhole garden – that seem to be taking over the gardening world.
+- One of those buzzwords – keyhole garden – that seems to be taking over the gardening world.

-Kigali – the capital city – was different from I had imagined.
+Kigali – the capital city – was different from what I had imagined.
 I had assumed it would be quiet, shutting down for the night.
-Instead it was bustling and busy.
+Instead, it was bustling and busy.
 Kids yelled: Mazoon-goo!! (which means white person) and wanted to give us a high-five.
-There were night clubs, music and dancing.
-Speeding motorcycle-taxis scooted expertly in and out of traffic as we went up and down hilly roads, until we arrived at the guest house where we spent the night.
+There were nightclubs, music, and dancing.
+Speeding motorcycle-taxis scooted expertly in and out of traffic as we went up and down hilly roads until we arrived at the guest house where we spent the night.

 Putting things in perspective

 After meeting the rest of the team and touring some of the facilities of the host organization, we went to the Rwanda Genocide Memorial.
 This put everything into perspective.